dmitrii-kashchenko/santa/README.md

 ## 🚀 Quick Start

+**Before you start:** You'll need to create your own persona in Tavus - you cannot use the persona ID from this template.
+See step 4 for details!

 ### 1. Fork This Repo
 Click the "Fork" button at the top of this page to create your own copy.